2008 United States Senate election in Virginia

 The 2008 United States Senate election in Virginia was held on November 4, 2008.
-Incumbent Republican U.S. Senator John Warner decided to retire instead of seeking a sixth term.
-Democratic former Governor Mark Warner (no relation) won the open seat by more than 31 percentage points.
-Warner became the first Democrat to win this seat since 1966.
-This was also the first time since 1964 that the state voted simultaneously for a Democratic presidential candidate and a Democratic Senate candidate, having voted for Barack Obama in the presidential election, albeit by a far lesser margin.
+Incumbent Republican Senator John Warner decided to retire instead of seeking a sixth term.
+Former Democratic governor Mark Warner (unrelated) won the open seat by more than 31 percentage points, defeating Republican and fellow former governor Jim Gilmore and becoming the first Democrat to win this seat since 1966.
+This was also the first time since 1964 that the state voted simultaneously for a Democratic presidential candidate and a Democratic Senate candidate, having voted for Barack Obama in the concurrent presidential election, albeit by a far lesser margin.
 This was Virginia's first open-seat election since 1988.
+Since Warner took office in 2009, Democrats have held both of Virginia's Senate seats, which they had last done in 1970, when Harry F. Byrd Jr. left the Democratic Party to become an independent.

-Warner's large margin of victory was reflected throughout the state — Gilmore won only six counties and independent cities (Augusta, Colonial Heights, Hanover, Poquoson, Powhatan and Rockingham) and his margin didn't exceed more than 2,000 votes in any of them.
-As of 2022, this is the last time Amelia County and Bland County voted Democratic.
+Warner's large margin of victory was reflected throughout the state — Gilmore won only six counties and independent cities (Augusta, Colonial Heights, Hanover, Poquoson, Powhatan, and Rockingham), and his margin did not exceed more than 2,000 votes in any of them.
+To date, this is the last time Amelia County and Bland County voted Democratic.
+This is the last time that a Democratic candidate won a majority of Virginia's counties and independent cities.

 Background

 John Warner, a former United States Under Secretary of the Navy, had served Virginia in the Senate since 1979, and had been cagey about whether he would be running for re-election.
 He would have been favored for a sixth term had he decided to run again, even with recent Democratic gains in the state.
-In early 2007, it was speculated that Warner, who turned 80 in February of that year, would retire.
-When Warner reported on April 12, 2007 that he had raised only $500 in campaign contributions during the first quarter, speculation increased that he may not seek a sixth term.
+In early 2007, it was speculated that Warner, who had turned 80 in February of that year, would retire.
+When Warner reported on April 12, 2007, that he had raised only $500 in campaign contributions during the first quarter, speculation increased that he might not seek a sixth term.

 On August 31, 2007, Warner formally announced that he would not be seeking re-election.
 The race was expected to be competitive, given the Democrats' two successive gubernatorial victories (2001, 2005) and the unseating of Republican senator George Allen by Jim Webb in 2006.

-The Wall Street Journal reported a story of National Republican Senatorial Committee chairman Senator John Ensign outlining the 10 most competitive seats of the 2008 Senate Election.
-When asked about the two GOP seats likely to switch parties, Virginia and New Mexico, on whether the NRSC is mulling walking away to work on other seats that can be won, Ensign said, "You don't waste money on races that don't need it or you can't win."
-This suggested that the NRSC may have started cutting money off.
+The Wall Street Journal reported a story of National Republican Senatorial Committee chairman Senator John Ensign outlining the 10 most competitive seats of the 2008 Senate election.
+When asked about the two GOP seats likely to switch parties, Virginia and New Mexico, on whether the NRSC was mulling walking away to work on other seats that could be won, Ensign said, "You don't waste money on races that don't need it or you can't win."
+This suggested that the NRSC might have started cutting money off.